The Only Show in Town

 By then, I knew the map worked.
 Natural processes, each with an inside, an outside, and a boundary.

-To celebrate, in 2024, I wrote The Intact and the Flightless.
+In 2024, I wrote The Intact and the Flightless.
 A bird born with giant wings, hiding from the Flightless who always clipped everybody’s wings.
 The Intact kept his and learned to fly.
 The yellow triangle at the center of the story represented his discoveries.

 The Abstractionist’s Papers went live in February 2025.

-It felt like I had accomplished my mission.
 I had delivered Natural Reality.
 But revisions continued for ten months after publication.
 Some based on feedback, others on my own realizations.

 The second time through, with everything I’d learned from writing The Papers, I tore it apart and rebuilt it.
 All complication fell away.